Claude Closky

-Claude Closky (born 22 May 1963) is a French Contemporary Artist who lives and works in Paris, France.
+Claude Closky (born 22 May 1963) is a French artist who lives and works in Paris.

 Reception

 Closky won the "Grand prix des Arts plastiques" (1999) and the Marcel Duchamp Prize (2005) awarded by the ADIAF.

 Dike Blair wrote in Artforum Magazine that "The lightness of Closky's art belies the depth of its absurdist heredity.
-Working in a post-modernist mode, Closky's art works combine aspects of the Situationists, Fluxus, Beckett, Tall, Daniel Buren, and Andy Warhol."
+Working in a post-modernist mode, Closky's art works combine aspects of the Situationists, Fluxus, Beckett, Daniel Buren, and Andy Warhol."

 Life and career

 Claude Closky has no formal training as a visual artist.
 He entered the ENSAD (Ecole National Supérieure des Arts Décoratifs) in 1982, but quit at the end of the first year to co-found The Ripoulin Brothers, a street artist collective, with Bla+Bla+Bla, Nina Childress, Jean Faucheur, Pierre Huyghe, Manhu, Ox, Trois carrés.
 In 1988, he left the group to develop his independent work, using voluntarily poor means such as drawing and printed matter.